DistributedProofreaders/ppmath/README.md

     text-align: center;
     margin-top: 0.3em;
 }
+.nowrap {
+    white-space: nowrap;
+}
 </style>
 ```
-The vertical space above and below the image can be adjusted by changing margin-top and margin-bottom.
+The vertical space above and below a display image can be adjusted by changing margin-top and margin-bottom.

-### Reversion
-An application is available to revert the file with image links back to its original form.

 ### Limitations
 Some markup will not produce a usable image including: \tag{}.
 For tagged expressions you can use \text markup suitably spaced.